 • Lotions: $100

 • Household Cleaners: $75

 – reduce repair / replacement costs by 30 – 50 percent or $90/year on:

 • Water Heater

 • Washing Machine

 – reduces lifespan by 50 percent or $200/year

 A water softener, which removes the hard water minerals from your water, helps keep your appliances working efficiently, clothing pristine, and your gas bills low.

-To get started with a permanent solution, request a free test strip, which will confirm if you have hard water.
-Once you know that answer, an easy questionnaire helps you determine the best system solution for your home.
+To get started with a permanent solution, pick up a test strip from your nearest retailer, which will confirm if you have hard water.
+Once you know that answer, let us help you find the best water softening solution for your home.